 "Wanting to realize my patient-centered approach to care," she comments, " I practiced endocrinology in Ithaca, New York, but ran into difficulties when my reimbursements were insufficient to subsidize the care of my many uninsured and underinsured patients."
 To address the problem at its source, she became principal policy analyst for the federal Physician Payment Review Commission from 1987 to 1993, engaging practicing physicians in the development of Medicare policies.
 She was a member of the Clinton administration's health care reform task force in 1993, and from 1993 to 1995 she served as deputy assistant secretary for health policy development at the U.S. Department of Health and Human Services.
 In 1995 she received the John W. Gardner Award for excellence and outstanding achievement in public policy, population health, and public service.

-In addition to her position at the Academy, Dr. Lasker is a clinical professor of public health at the Joseph L. Mailman School of Public Health of Columbia University.
+In addition to her position at the Academy, Dr. Lasker has been a clinical professor of public health at the Joseph L. Mailman School of Public Health of Columbia University.